syncfusion-content/xamarin-docs/Xamarin/SfChart/chartseries.md

 {% highlight c# %}

 ColumnSeries series = new ColumnSeries();
-Series.GetDataPointIndex(400, 400); // you can get the data point index by passing current pointer position
+series.GetDataPointIndex(400, 400); // you can get the data point index by passing current touch point

 {% endhighlight %}